Atopsxv/Learn-Tech/README.md

 - Probably one of the best ways to achieve performance is by overclocking your hardware!
 This may sound scary but it really isnt as long as you dont clock it to high.
 Although it can shorten the life span of your hardware but is an amazing way to get performance if done correctly.

 ### Maintenance
-- Cleaning dust out of your pc is very important if it has not been done for 5 months or longer as it builds up on your hardware making it affect the electrical circuits.
+- Cleaning dust out of your pc is very important if it has not been done for 5 months or longer as dust builds up on your hardware which can affect the electrical circuits.